rv178/.dotfiles/README.md

 Copy all files in `~/.dotfiles/.home` to `~`

-Install the packages (use the install script if you're lazy like me :P)
+Install the packages using the install script:

 `chmod +x ~/.dotfiles/install-pkgs-arch.sh`

 `~/.dotfiles/install-pkgs-arch.sh`

-Coming soon! :)
 Inspired from [ShinyZenith's dotfiles](https://github.com/shinyzenith/old-xorg-dotfiles)

 ### Setup NeoVim config